-The Joseph James Morelli Scholarship Fund supports high school and college students with learning challenges who wish to pursue a career in science, technology, engineering and math (STEM).
+The Joseph James Morelli Scholarship Fund supports high school and college students with dyslexia, dysgraphia, and/or dyscalculia who wish to pursue a career in science, technology, engineering and math (STEM).
 The Fund is supported by a Scholarship Committee and an Advisory Committee.

 Donate to the Joseph James Morelli Scholarship Fund